 Why doesn’t CV resolve on its own?

 Other factors that are involved in CV can be hormonal factors (relative oestrogen excess) and blood sugar dysregulation.
-Underlying factors can keep CV sticking around, because both factors increase accessible vaginal sugars.
+Underlying factors can keep CV sticking around because they increase accessible vaginal sugars.

-Vaginal sugars feed bugs, though some bugs thrive on certain sugars.
+Vaginal sugars feed bacteria, though some species thrive on specific sugars.
 For example, lactobacilli thrive on glycogen, which is produced by vaginal cells under the influence of oestrogen.
 More oestrogen results in more glycogen, resulting in more lactobacilli.